OKFNat/armsScraper/README.md

 **Function**

-The scraper fetches the html passed in as url's from a csv file and stores them locally.
-The html then will be parsed with BeautifulSoup4.
-Every table between the passed start country and end country will be parse out row by row, cell by cell and stored into a JSON structure with importing countries -> exporting countries -> arms classe -> data.
-The data structure then will be used to create nodes and edges files as JSON and CSV.
-This can also be used to extract country specific data to understand imports and exports from a country perspective.
+The scraper fetches the html passed in as urls from a csv file and stores them locally.
+The html is then parsed with BeautifulSoup4.
+Every table between the requested start country and end country is parsed out row by row, cell by cell and stored into a JSON structure with importing countries -> exporting countries -> arms classes -> data.
+The data structure is then  used to create nodes and edges files as JSON and CSV.
+This can also be used to extract country specific data to understand imports and exports from a country's perspective.

 **Run scraper**